polyledger/connect/README.md

 Don't forget to copy any new static assets to the static folder

 ```
+❯ source ../venv/bin/activate
-❯ python manage.py collectstatic
+(venv) ❯ python manage.py collectstatic
 ```

-Then reload gunicorn
+Then reload the app

 ```
-❯ /home/venv/bin/gunicorn --bind 127.0.0.1:8001 --reload polyledger.wsgi
+❯ sudo supervisorctl reload polyledger
 ```

+Reload celery as well, if a tas was updated.
 Keep in mind that the celery task is being supervised with [supervisor](http://supervisord.org/) and the config file is located at `/etc/supervisor/conf.d/celery.conf`.
 Here are basic supervisor commands

 ```
 ❯ sudo supervisorctl status celery